Bell Atlantic Corp. v. Twombly: Decision

-The Supreme Court reversed the decision of the Second Circuit, which had reversed the decision of the district court (Lynch D.J.) dismissing the complaint for failure to state a claim under Rule 12(b)(6) of the Federal Rules of Civil Procedure.
+The Supreme Court reversed the decision of the Second Circuit, which had reversed the decision of the district court dismissing the complaint for failure to state a claim under Rule 12(b)(6) of the Federal Rules of Civil Procedure.

 As an initial matter, the Supreme Court clarified the requirements of proving a claim of anti-competitive behavior under Section 1 of the Sherman Act.
 The Sherman Act prohibits entering into a "contract, combination, or conspiracy" to restrain trade.
 The court held that while parallel conduct (actions by competing companies that might be seen as implying some agreement to work together) is "admissible circumstantial evidence" from which an agreement to engage in anti-competitive behavior may be inferred, parallel conduct alone is insufficient to prove a Sherman Act claim.

 The court then upheld the district court's dismissal of the plaintiff's complaint, holding that the mere allegations contained in the complaint that the competitors had agreed not to compete were insufficient to state a claim of conspiracy under the Sherman Act.
-The court found that Twombly's complaint had not provided enough facts for the court to find it plausible that the companies had engaged in a conspiracy; instead, the complaint provided factual basis for parallel conduct, not enough under the court's new interpretation of the Sherman Act, and stated only that an agreement had taken place, with no details to support that allegation.
+The court found that Twombly's complaint had not provided enough facts to find it plausible that the companies had engaged in a conspiracy; instead, the complaint provided only a factual basis for parallel conduct, which was not enough under the court's new interpretation of the Sherman Act, and alleged only that an agreement had been made, with no details to support that allegation.
 The court held that the dismissal of the complaint was therefore proper.

 The decision changed the existing interpretation of the notice pleading requirements of Federal Rule of Civil Procedure 8(a)(2) and the standards for dismissal under Federal Rule of Civil Procedure 12(b)(6) by creating a new, stricter standard of a pleading's required specificity.

 Previously, under the standard the court set forth in Conley v.
 Gibson, a complaint needed to state only a "conceivable" set of facts to support its legal claims.
 In other words, a court could not dismiss claims unless it appeared, beyond a reasonable doubt, that plaintiffs would be able to prove no set of facts in support of their claims that would entitle them to relief.
 In Twombly, the court adopted a stricter "plausibility" standard that required "enough fact[s] to raise a reasonable expectation that discovery will reveal evidence of illegal agreement."